This pear cake is perfect—it will make you fall in love with baking. It is moist and homemade with simple ingredients, ideal for any occasion.

 Simple ingredients that are pantry staples.

-Quick and easy, this dessert takes no time to prepare and does not require special equipment.
+Quick and easy, this dessert takes no time to prepare and requires no special equipment.

-This yummy dessert can be enjoyed alone or with chantilly or ice cream.
+This yummy dessert can be enjoyed on its own or with chantilly cream or ice cream.
 Either way, you will love the deliciousness of the pears.

 Why use room-temperature ingredients?